Common dog digestive problems

 Symptoms and causes of IBD in dogs

 Like humans, dogs can suffer from inflammatory bowel disease (IBD).
-The symptoms can include chronic diarrhoea, vomiting and weight loss, which often become more frequent or severe over time.
+The symptoms can include chronic diarrhea, vomiting and weight loss, which often become more frequent or severe over time.

 Unfortunately, it’s not clear what exactly causes IBD in dogs, and it may stem from multiple problems.
 Because there can be many possible underlying causes, your vet will attempt to rule out all other causes first.
 Their diet can play a significant role in treatment.